Predicate Logic as a Modelling Language: The IDP System: , the Formal Base Language

-A vocabulary \voc consists of a set of predicate and function symbols, each with an associated \emph{arity}, the number of arguments they take.
-We sometimes use $P/n$ ($f/n$) to denote the predicate symbol $P$ (respectively function symbol $f$) with arity $n$.
-A function can be declared as \emph{partial}, indicating that for some inputs, the output can be undefined; otherwise it is \emph{total}.
-Every vocabulary contains comparison operators: the predicates $=/2$, $\neq/2$, $</2$, $>/2$, $\geq/2$ and $\leq/2$.
+A \emph{vocabulary} \voc consists of a set of predicate and function symbols, each with an associated \emph{arity}, the number of arguments they take.
+We sometimes use $P/n$ ($f/n$) to denote the predicate symbol $P$ (function symbol $f$) with arity $n$.